-International labour standards in most cases have universal value and apply to all workers and all enterprises.
-Some standards mentioned earlier cover specific industries, such as seafaring, and there are a number of standards dealing with work-related issues in very specific sectors of economic activity (plantations, hotels, restaurants) or concerning specific groups of workers (nursing personnel, homeworkers).
+In most cases, international labour standards have universal value and apply to all workers and all enterprises.
+Some standards mentioned earlier cover specific industries, such as seafaring.
+Finally there are a number of standards dealing with work-related issues in very specific sectors of economic activity (plantations, hotels, restaurants) or concerning specific groups of workers (nursing personnel, homeworkers).

 Selected relevant ILO instruments